Power of Breast Milk

 Every nursing session raises the level of oxytocin – the ‘love hormone’ – in both your bodies, encouraging bonding.19 This can form a firm foundation for future relationships, and may even help your little one cope with stress in later life.20

-Research also shows children who were breastfed as babies are less likely to suffer from cancers such as leukaemia and lymphoma,21 and tend to have better eyesight,22 and straighter teeth23 than those who had formula milk.
+Research also shows children who were breastfed as babies are less likely to suffer from cancers such as leukemia and lymphoma,21 and tend to have better eyesight,22 and straighter teeth23 than those who had formula milk.
 Breastfeeding also helps to lower your baby’s risk of becoming obese or developing type 1 or type 2 diabetes24,25 as an adult.

 So if you’re wondering when do the benefits of breastfeeding end, the answer is they last a lifetime.
 And the longer you continue to breastfeed, the more health benefits there are for you too.